 William James was an American psychologist and philosopherwho is sometimes referred to as the "Father of American psychology.”
-James wrote and published extensively, and he was the first to offer a course in psychology in the United States.
+James wrote and published extensively, and was the first to offer a course in psychology in the United States.
 As a leading thinker during the latter half of the nineteenth century, his theories were influential in both psychology and philosophy.

-Williams intellectual pursuits were diverse, and he relied heavily on his personal experiences when crafting his theories.
+James’ intellectual pursuits were diverse, and he relied heavily on his personal experiences when crafting his theories.
 With an approach to psychology that was based firmly on his pragmatic philosophy, he produced a body of work that is still viable to many.
 James culled his information from many sources and schools of thought, carefully picking and choosing only information he believed to be useful.

-Pragmatism and functionalism are two philosophiesWilliam James used to further his understanding of the world around him.
-James posited the pragmatic theory of truth, and he used this philosophy to define and re-define, filtering answers to his questions through this theory.
-As a philosopher and psychologist, all his findings, theories, and inquirieswere viewed according to his pragmatic theory of truth.
+Pragmatism and functionalism are two philosophies William James used to further his understanding of the world around him.
+James posited the pragmatic theory of truth, and used this philosophy to define and re-define, filtering answers to his questions through this theory.
+As a philosopher and psychologist, all his findings, theories, and inquiries were viewed according to his pragmatic theory of truth.

-To James, thetruth was subjective, and he delved into all mental pursuits with an open mind.
+To James, the truth was subjective, and he delved into all mental pursuits with an open mind.
 During his life, he was a member of the Theosophical Society, and one of the founders of the American Society for Psychical Research.
 From spiritualism to pragmatic philosophy and the functionalist school of psychology, William James had something to add; he was eventually named the 14th most eminent psychologist of the 20th century.

-William James' Principles Of Psychology
+William James' Principles of Psychology

-In 1890, James wrote published his book about psychology, "The Principles of Psychology."The Principles of Psychology took twelve years to write,andthe resultconsists of two volumes.
+In 1890, James wrote published his book about psychology, The Principles of Psychology.The Principles of Psychology took twelve years to write,andthe resulting text consists of two volumes.
 During the last half of the nineteenthcentury, psychology was beginning to gain respectable ground in the United States,andthis book by William James helped to strengthen its hold.

-Four main concepts are put forth by James in this book; stream of consciousness, emotion, habit, and will.
+Four main concepts are put forth by James in this book: stream of consciousness, emotion, habit, and will.
 Along with these four main concepts, James discusses theories and hypothesizes about centers in the brain receiving specific input from the physical senses.
-The concept of instinct is covered comparatively,andthe evolution of brain function, particularly the cerebrum is also discussed.
+The concept of instinct is covered comparatively,andthe evolution of brain function, particularly the cerebrum, is also discussed.

 - Habit -It was understood that habits were formed in response to a desire, a want or need.
 Habits focus the mind on achieving the desire, want or need.
-James observed and added that habits are not always bad, some habits are good, and this ability to form habits shows the power of the mind to focus and achieve.
+James observed and added that habits are not always bad.
+Some habits are good, and this ability to form habits shows the power of the mind to focus and achieve.

 - Will -The argument of the validity of free will was debatable.
-To some, free will did not exist; the free will was just an illusion of suchbecause the will bends to social, political, and religious ends structured to control the will.
+To some, free will did not exist; the free will was just an illusion because the will bends to social, political, and religious ends structured to control the will.
 James relied on his personal experiences to express his understanding of free will.
-To him, free will was the ability to "attend to a difficult object and hold it fast before the mind" It seems his answer to the existence of free will was the ability to hold onto principles in the face of opposition and lack of support.
+To him, free will was the ability to "attend to a difficult object and hold it fast before the mind."
+It seems his answer to the existence of free will was the ability to hold onto principles in the face of opposition and lack of support.

 Pragmatism And Functionalism

-William James founded the school of Functionalism.
+William James founded the school of functionalism.
 This school of thought in psychology was developed in direct response to the school of structuralism and the work of Wilhelm Wundt.
 Wundt criticized functionalism as nothing more than literature, and James criticized structuralism as "all school and no thought.”
 When the criticisms faded, functionalism went on to influence the major schools of thought still in use today, such as the cognitive-behavioral and behavioral schools.

-Functionalism focused on the human propensity for individualism and this heavily influenced how education was structured.
+Functionalism focused on the human propensity for individualism, and this heavily influenced how education was structured.
 James was influenced by his early physiology education and the work of Charles Darwin.
 Functionalism was built around a more systematic approach to understanding mental processes.
 William James developed functionalism to search for consciousness and behavior.

-William James' Contributions To Psychology
+William James' Contributions to Psychology

-During his long career, he published essays, and his compendium on psychology itself, "The Principles of Psychology.
+During his long career, he published essays, and importantly, his compendium on psychology itself, The Principles of Psychology.
 His essays on theory both in philosophy and psychology helped secure a place for a science of psychology in America.
-The book itself did more than providing a compendium of scholarly knowledge for intellectuals; it provided text for teaching, and for learning.
+The book itself did more than provide a compendium of scholarly knowledge for intellectuals; it provided text for teaching, and for learning.

-Today, modern psychology has moved into the digital age and psychologists as well as philosophers can publish theories on the internet for all to read.
+Today, modern psychology has moved into the digital age, and psychologists as well as philosophers can publish theories on the internet for all to read.
 It is now easier than it has ever been to learn, and even earn a degree without ever stepping foot in a university.
 Technology has evolved and now therapistsand psychologists can be accessed from a smartphone.

 Even withall the advancements in tech, great thinkers like William James are still viable sources of insight and information.
 William James never dreamed that ideas and theories would be exchanged across continents in the blink of an eye.
 His contributions to psychology helped lay the foundations on which psychology stands today.